Art-A-Hack/art-a-hack.github.io/app/_projects/2016/afro-futuristic-carnival.md

 Another focus area for the team was the role audio played in the experience.
 The team felt the music and sound effects should be a ‘guide’ helping users navigate between the virtual worlds presented in the experience.

 Going forward, the team aims to continue developing this project and display it in a museum or exhibition.
-They would like to use these platforms to retell through personal experience the Afro-diaspora history.
+They would like to use these platforms to retell Afro-diaspora history through personal experiences.

 <figure class="video ratio-55 with-caption">
 	<iframe src="https://www.youtube.com/embed/yH_D7h7c2zM" allowfullscreen></iframe>